 The product quality of the Point's wastewater services is also considered satisfactory.
 Because the wastewater plant discharges directly into the St. Johns River, it is monitored closely by the DEP through extended testing requirements.
-The wastewater utility and the results of those analysis results were satisfactory.
-The DEP has found that the utility properly disinfects the treated dechlorination equipment.
-The wastewater effluent is properly dechlorinated and passes standards for surface water discharge.
-At against the utility.
+The wastewater utility is up-to-date with all chemical tests which are required by the DEP and the results of those analysis results were satisfactory.
+DEP has found that the utility properly disinfects the treated sufficient with retention time prior wastewater The wastewater effluent is properly dechlorination equipment. dechlorinated and passes standards for surface water discharge.
+At present, the DEP has no open citations or corrective orders pending against the utility.